nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 you can type  `print progress` command to see the fraction and percentage proportion of the finished tasks among all the tasks.

 Format: `print progress`

+Example:

+`print progress`

+This displays your current progress.

 ![print_progress](images/printProgress_command.PNG)